-How to Watch the Japanese Grand Prix for Free Using a VPN
+How to Watch Formula 1 for Free Using a VPN

-If Formula 1 isn’t broadcast on free-to-air channels in your country, the only legal way to stream it for free is through a VPN service.
+If Formula 1 isn’t broadcast on free-to-air channels in your country, the only legal way to stream it for free is through a VPN.

 Our tests determined that the best free F1 streaming site is RTBF Auvio.
 It hosts Full HD live streams of every F1 race, including qualifiers and Grand Prix events.